adamante/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==
+= 1.4.0 =
+* ADDED : First support for customization edition form.

+== Changelog ==
 = 1.3.1 =
 * FIXED : An error message if PayPal module not activated even if there's not paid event.

-== Changelog ==
 = 1.3.0 =
 * ADDED : Event title (when checked "display in frontend") can be now displayed also in the calendar view.
 Was only in list view until today.
 * ADDED : Coupon code.
 If your customers registed a paid event, they can now enter coupon code (aka : discount code).